FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

    MATRIX,   LUT4AB_switch_matrix.list
    EndTILE

-The path of the ``INCLUDE`` will relative to where the base file is.
+The path of the ``INCLUDE`` will be relative to where the base file is.
 For example if the base file is located at ``foo/bar/LUT4AB.csv`` then the ``INCLUDE`` path will point to ``foo/bar/../Base.csv``.

 .. _wires: